 - It combines well with other hobbies and interests such as reading, writing, travel, photography, geography, history, sociology, scrapbooking, etc.

-- It might inspire you to organize your photos and keepsakes, as well as your vital documents (birth, marriage, death) and other important items.
+- It will probably inspire you to organize your photos and keepsakes, as well as your vital documents (birth, marriage, and death certificates) and other important items.
+(HINT: You should organize your family history even if you don’t care about genealogy per se.)

-- It’s free.
+- It’s free!
 Or, at least, it can be.
-There are lots of free online resources.
+Genealogy is available to anyone at any budget, including lots of free online resources.
 Try familysearch.org, google.com, and cyndislist.com for starters.
 Also, don’t forget free brick-and-mortar libraries, including LDS Family History Centers, which are open to the public.
 Here’s a free Family Group Sheet to get you started.
-HINT: Start with yourself and work backwards one step at a time.
+HINT: Start with yourself and work backwards in time, one branch at a time.

 - You can put your own twist on it.
 Did you know there are people who specialize in specific regions, ethnic groups, or religions?
-Some researchers focus on one-name studies, or they specialize in military history, adoption, or property records (think house detective)!
+Some researchers focus on one-name studies (e.g. all Thorntons, related or not), or they specialize in military history, adoption, or property records (think house detective)!
 Such specialties can apply to professionals and amateurs alike.

 - You can do it yourself.
-Want to DIY with a little help?
-Read Puzzling Out Your Family History to learn the pleasures and pitfalls of doing genealogy research.
+Or, DIY with a little help.
+Read Puzzling Out Your Family History to learn about the pleasures and pitfalls of doing genealogy research.
 Even if you are already the family historian you might need some help organizing your photos and records.

-- You can hire someone to help you.
+- You can hire someone to help you or do it for you.
 A pedigree chart, in a family history binder, makes a great gift for yourself, or for a loved one!
 To learn more, read The Gift of an Organized Family Tree and Family History Research Services.

 Please share what you love about it (or want to know) in the comments below!